saltyhotdog/BattletechIssueTracker/README.md

 If the admins feel your issue meets DEFINITION OF READY FOR HBS they will add the "HBS Ready" tag to it.

-If the admins feel you do not meet the criteria they will leave a clear comment explaining why and mark the issue as "Not Ready"
+If the admins feel you do not meet the criteria they will leave a clear explanation and mark the issue as "Not Ready"

 ## Definition of Ready for HBS